-Day 2: Entebbe / Kihihi—Bwindi Impenetrable Forest
+Day 2: Entebbe / Bwindi Impenetrable National Park

-Days 3 & 4: Gorilla Trekking in Bwindi
+Days 3 & 4: Gorilla Trekking in Bwindi Impenetrable Forest

 The trackers are out on the mountain ahead of our departure, identifying where the gorillas were seen the night before and pursuing them to a point where we are able to connect.
 Reaching the gorillas' current location can take as little as 15 minutes or up to several hours, depending on how far the gorilla family has traveled.
 The trek may involve climbing to altitudes above 7,500 feet over terrain is rough and at times muddy, though the rewards are profound.
-While the hike can be physically demanding, the beauty of the forest scenery en route makes it worthwhile.
+While the hike can be physically demanding, the beauty of the forest en route makes it worthwhile.
 Once we find the gorillas, all fatigue is forgotten, and the experience is often described as the most profound nature encounter travelers have ever experienced.
 If time permits, we’ll visit Conservation Coffee, a local co-op of farmers who grow, process and roast beans to sell at a premium to benefit gorilla conservation.
 We may have a chance to walk through the coffee fields, pick some beans, and witness this sustainable community enterprise firsthand.

 Day 5: Kihihi / Entebbe / Nairobi, Kenya

-Nat Hab's Private Mobile Camp inside the conservancy is the ideal base from which to explore this diverse wildlife haven that contains many of Kenya's endemic northern species.
-We'll hope to see the legendary Big Five and much more on day and night safari drives and guided walks set against the backdrop of snowcapped Mount Kenya.
+Nat Hab's Rhino Camp inside the conservancy is the ideal base from which to explore this diverse wildlife haven that contains many of Kenya's endemic northern species.
+We'll hope to see the legendary Big Five and more on day and night safari drives and guided walks set against the backdrop of snowcapped Mount Kenya.
 At the end of each exhilarating foray into the bush, return to the comforts of our tented camp, redolent with the ambience of East Africa's classic safari era.

 Fly this morning to the Maasai Mara, one of Africa’s most legendary wildlife realms.
 Secluded within a vast private conservancy that borders the Maasai Mara National Reserve, our isolated tented camp is surrounded by all the wonders of the Mara ecosystem without the crowds.
 The conservancy offers the rare opportunity to experience the Mara’s spectacular wildlife in peaceful seclusion, and our deluxe camp is one of just a handful located within its bounds.
 Strict limits on guest numbers means unprecedented wildlife viewing largely in solitude, especially of the wildebeest migration that occurs in close proximity.

 The conservancy serves as a migration corridor for thousands of animals moving between the Maasai Mara National Reserve and the Loita Plains to the east.
-Herds of antelope dot the rolling plains while acacia trees harbor prolific birdlife.
+Herds of antelope dot the rolling plains while acacia trees shelter prolific birdlife.
 Rich volcanic soils nurture the savanna where we find more lions per square mile than anywhere else in Kenya.
 Large herds of elephant, giraffe and zebra are also on view.
 Our activities make the most of our unrivaled access to this wide-open wild land.
 In addition to daily game drives, enjoy guided bush walks, wilderness picnics, off-road safaris and night drives in search of nocturnal wildlife—exciting activities not permitted in the adjacent national reserve.